-Age: 51 Director since: 2014 Committees: Audit
+Director since: 2014 Committees: Audit (Chair)

 President and Chief Operating Officer of Ingram Micro, Inc., a technology distributor and supply-chain services provider, from 2013 to February 2016.
 Chief Financial Officer of Flextronics International, Ltd., an electronics manufacturing services provider, from 2008 to June 2013.
-Formerly, a director of Ingram Micro, Inc. from 2012 to 2013.